'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.—Syrus

 I resisted this manifestation completely, 'No, no, this is not happening.
 You are dead, leave her!'

 She grew angry, 'Then she will perish as I did on this day!'
-She began to walk backwards and fled to the strand swiftly.
+She began to walk backwards, until the mirror of Margarida Godoy had shattered into pieces.
+She left the house afterwards.

 I ran after her to the strand and screamed, 'Margarida, it is you!
 No, no, Margarida, do not commit the same act twice.
 Do not kill Adele, for she is innocent!'